-1. Cash on Hand (Liquid Assets): At least 25% of the total required Match amount must be cash-on-hand at the time of the application, documented by bank statements showing restricted funds or city or county resolution.
+Cash-on-Hand (Liquid Assets): At least 25% of the total required Match amount must be cash-on-hand of the Applicant Organization at the time of the application, documented by bank statement(s), budget report(s), and/or bank letters showing sufficient restricted funds or a municipal or county resolution.
 Cash-on-hand may exceed 25% of the total match, but may never be less than 25% of the total match.

-- Municipalities and counties (public entities) must submit an executed copy of an approved resolution by a city or county commission with the application materials.
+Municipalities and counties (public entities) must submit an executed copy of an approved resolution by a city or county commission with the application materials.
 The resolution must include the dollar amount dedicated and available to the project if the grant is awarded and the date the funds will be available.
 The submitted resolution must be dated and signed by an authorizing official.
-Funding, as indicated by the resolution, must be made available within 90 days of the start of the Grant Period. - 2.
-Irrevocable Pledges: No more than 75% of the total required Match may be irrevocable pledges, which must be auditable and received by the Grantee by the end of the Grant Period.
-Anonymous pledges shall not be accepted as match contributions. - 3.
-Documented In-kind Contributions: No more than 75% of the total required Match may be In-kind Contributions.
-In-kind Contributions must be documented and itemized at the time of application, and the goods, property, and services received and utilized by the end of the Grant Period.
+Funding, as indicated by the resolution, must be made available within 90 days of the start of the Grant Period.